How your small business can save energy during the summer

 Why are energy bills so high?

-Understanding why energy bills are high means looking at the broader energy market and what can influence it to change.
-The price we pay for energy isn’t just the simple cost of generating electricity or gas; it’s affected by a complex number of factors.
+To better understand why energy bills are still high, we need to look at the broader energy market and how the buying and selling of energy influences prices.
+The price we pay for energy isn’t just the simple cost of generating electricity or gas - it’s affected by a complex number of factors, as outlined below:

-1. Supply and demand – Energy prices are affected by supply and demand dynamics.
-This essentially means that in times of high demand or short supply, prices tend to rise.
+1. Supply and demand – Energy prices are affected by supply and demand.
+During times of high demand or short supply, prices tend to rise.
 Likewise, when there's an oversupply or reduced demand, prices can decrease.
-With geopolitical tensions causing import difficulties to the UK in 2022, energy prices reached sky-high levels and proved to be extremely volatile over the last 12 months.
-Prices appear to be gradually falling in recent months, but bills are still more than they were in 2021.
+With geopolitical tensions causing import difficulties to the UK in 2022, energy prices reached sky-high levels and remained volatile.
+Prices have since fallen and stabilised, but rates are still much higher than in 2021.

 2. Renewable energy – The transition from fossil fuels to renewable energy sources also influences energy prices.
 Investment in renewable energy infrastructure, research, and development requires significant capital, which is often reflected in energy prices.
-If renewable energy, like solar or wind power, isn’t performing like previously, this can also increase average energy bills.
+If renewable energy, like solar or wind power, isn’t generating enough power, the Grid is balanced using gas-powered generation, which increases wholesale prices and the rates we pay.
 Find out more about renewable energy for businesses with our guide.

 3. Taxes and levies – Taxes, levies, and regulatory costs can also contribute significantly towards energy bills.
 Governments often impose these charges on energy providers to fund renewable energy initiatives, energy efficiency schemes, and to maintain the energy grid's infrastructure.
-These green taxes are then passed onto businesses that purchase energy from the suppliers.
+These green taxes are then passed on to businesses that purchase energy from the suppliers.
+The latest of these is the RAB Nuclear Levy.

-4. Low energy market security – With so many factors affecting business energy bills, the high chances of volatility within the market mean that prices can dip and soar exceptionally quickly.
-Plus, if several of the above conditions occur at the same time, it puts even more strain on energy suppliers, and businesses will end up having to pay the consequences.
+4. Low energy market security – With so many factors affecting business energy bills, the high chances of volatility within the market mean that prices can dip and soar quickly.
+If several of the above conditions occur at the same time, it puts even more strain on energy suppliers, and businesses will end up having to pay the consequences.

 To learn more about the circumstances that can cause energy prices to rise, take a look at our guide to what’s causing your gas bill to rise here.